CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-Domains.md

 For GFM to run, the topology file must reflect how the network is wired.
 The same topology file is frequently reused for multiple domains.
 If a topology file was previously used to create a domain, it will appear on this screen.

-Next, upload a file of IP addresses:
+Next, upload a file of IP addresses.
+This is a text file listing the IP addresses for the nodes (GPU nodes and NVL4 switches) that comprise the domain.

 {{<figure src="/images/netq/nvl4-ip-address-file.png" alt="wizard prompting user to upload file containing IP adressess" width="550">}}

-This is a text file listing the IP addresses for the nodes (GPU nodes and NVL4 switches) that comprise the domain.

 The final screen displays a summary of the domain's parameters.
 In addition to the summary, you can toggle GFM to run after creating the domain.
 If you are not ready to start GFM, you can save the configuration and start it later.

-Enter your credentials to set the switch username and password.

-{{<notice info>}}
-If you are also using NetQ to manage ethernet switches, make sure the switch username and password match.
-{{</notice>}}

 After reviewing the summary, select **Finish**.
 NetQ adds the domain to a list of all NVLink4 domains:

 {{<figure src="/images/netq/nvlink4-domains-list.png" alt="list of three NVL4 domains" width="1050">}}

 From the list of NVLink4 domains, you can view and manage multiple domains.
-Per domain, you can view:
+Per domain, you can view the:

-- The domain's name
+- Domain's name
 - Time a domain was created
+- Last time the domain was updated
 - Name of the user who created the domain
 - GFM status (starting, stopping, up, down, or failed)
 - Total number of nodes (GPU nodes and NVL4 switches)